harshayelleni/harshayelleni.github.io/index.md

 ---
+title: |+
-title: "“Read enough to develop your intuitions, then trust your intuitions.” -Geoffrey Hinton
+        “Read enough to develop your intuitions, then trust your intuitions.” -Geoffrey Hinton

-        Updates"
+        Updates
 layout: single
 permalink: /
 ---